-There are certain conditions which must be satisfied before the orbitals hybridise to produce equivalent type of orbitals.
-These are:

-i) The orbitals taking part in hybridisation should not differ too much in their energies. for example, 1s and 2p orbitals cannot hybridise.
+There are certain conditions which must be satisfied before the orbitals hybridise to i) The orbitals taking part in hybridisation should not differ too much in their energies. for example, 1s and 2p orbitals cannot hybridise.
 The participating orbitals must possess almost similar energies.